AmyHilaire/otequip-info/source/posts/2015-09-11-dragon-dictation.html.markdown

 Dragon Naturally Speaking, available from [Nuance](http://shop.nuance.com/store/nuanceus/Custom/pbpage.resp-dragon-home-bf-2013-digital), has been around a fair while, and is one of the pioneers of voice to text technology.
 In this post, I'll share my learnings regarding Dragon Naturally Speaking Home 13.
-I've used this applicaiton more than the free Dragon iPad app because it doesn't require internet access and it has more features.
+I've used this application more than the free Dragon iPad/Android app because it doesn't require internet access and it has more features.
 I have also used Dragon Home 12.

 ![Using dictation with Headset](2015-09-11-dragon-dictation/plantronics-girl-1.jpg)